-St. Bede’s was funded through parishioners’ donations.
-Rivalry between church and public education was apparent in the frustrations of church leaders competing with a rapidly expanding public system whose funds were denied to them.
-St Bede’s school continued to expand and in 1924 through subscriptions from the parish, completely rebuilt the old school with a debt of £11,000 (the same amount spent on the state school in John Street in 1884).
-St Bede’s Convent School as it was known was run by Sisters of the Order of the Good Samaritan.
-Enrolments were consistently over 200 students during the 1920s and 1930s.
-The school closed in 1954.
+The Catholics were made of sterner stuff.
+St Bede’s school continued to expand and in 1924 completely rebuilt the old school, incurring a debt of £11,000 (the same amount spent on Pyrmont Public in 1884).
+Enrolments were consistently over 200 during the 1920s and 1930s.
+The school closed only in 1954.

-Pyrmont Superior Public School, on the corner of John and Mount Streets was designed by the Government Architect and built to impress.
-Over the years it gained unusual features: a gymnasium and washrooms as well as facilities for woodwork and needlework.
-In 1921 the school was publicised as a unique “Copy Book School”.
-Nevertheless numbers dropped in the 1920s as houses made way for more wool stores and flour mills.
-Despite a strong delegation to keep the school open, the Government closed it in 1933, and pupils were sent to Ultimo school.
+Pyrmont Superior Public School was built to impress and equipped to compete.
+It gained a gymnasium and washrooms as well as facilities for woodwork and needlework.
+In 1921 it was publicised as a unique “Copy Book School”.
+Nevertheless numbers dropped in the 1920s as the population shrank.
+When it closed in 1933, the remaining pupils were sent to Ultimo.

 Although education was compulsory and enforced by truancy officers, and schools competed for pupils, truancy was quite easy.
 Billy Young and many others grew up around these schools, but preferred the excitement and instruction in the markets, and avoided formal education altogether.